christoph5180/docker-cmdbuild/README.md

 * **From 10/2016, I will stop to add the tomcat 6 dockerfiles.**
 * **Please open issues on [github](https://github.com/Quentinvarquet/docker-cmdbuild/issues)**

+**I recommend to use the latest version of cmdbuild with Tomcat 7**

 ### CMDBuild